Coggeshall: Landmarks

-The town clock was built to celebrate Queen Victoria's jubilee in 1887 and the clockhouse was at one point a school for the poor children of the town and later housed an award-winning tearoom.
+The Coggeshall clock tower was built to celebrate Queen Victoria's jubilee in 1887 and the clockhouse was at one point a school for the poor children of the village and later housed an award-winning tearoom.
 It is currently a wine bar.

-Nunn's Bridge, a wrought iron footbridge on a Public Right of Way crossing the River Blackwater was listed by Historic England in 2020.
-Erected in 1892, it is unique in its design, and was made and installed by local blacksmith and social campaigner Henry ‘Dick’ Nunn after the previous wooden bridge was washed away and authorities refused to replace it.
+Nunn's Bridge, a wrought-iron footbridge on a Public Right of Way crossing the River Blackwater was listed by Historic England in 2020.
+Erected in 1892, it is unique in its design, and was made and installed by local blacksmith and social campaigner Henry 'Dick' Nunn after the previous wooden bridge was washed away and authorities refused to replace it.
 Nunn was an early campaigner for human and animal welfare, and advocate of rights of way in the countryside.